 Organized since 2016, the Silesius International Poetry Festival is one of the biggest Polish poetry festivals and features the Silesius Wrocław Poetry Award.
 The festival encompasses a variety of events, focuses on diversity (of poetics & worldviews), presentation of voices from other countries (each year a different country is a guest of honor) and inclusiveness (taking poetry into the city space).
 The Festival also includes year-round educational activities aimed at popularizing poetry among the youngest readers, presentation of new voices and book premieres.

 Since 2018, Wrocław has cooperated with CzechLit and Goethe Institut on the project of literary residencies for Czech, German and Polish Writers in Broumov, a small town located in Sudety mountains, on the border between the Czech Republic, Germany and Poland.
 Each year, six Czech, three German and three Polish writers spend a month in a historical monastery, working together and re-establishing the small border town as a meeting place for three cultures.

-Wrocław also organizes literary residencies for the winners of the Natalya Gorbanevskaya Award (selected by readers), and the Angelus Central European Literature Award for the best book written by authors from Central Europe whose works undertake themes the most relevant to the present day, encourage reflection and expand the knowledge of other cultures.
-So far, the winners were Sergei Lebedev from Russia and Kateryna Babkina from Ukraine.
+Wrocław also organizes literary residencies for the winners of the Natalya Gorbanevskaya Award, a reader’s award accompanying Angelus Central European Literature Award for the best book written by authors from Central Europe whose works undertake themes the most relevant to the present day, encourage reflection and expand the knowledge of other cultures.

 Last but not least, Wrocław has been a member of ICORN (International Cities of Refuge Network) since 2015, organizing residencies for persecuted writers.